Key Questions

 The Competence and Conduct Standard places managers in a critical position.
 They're the ones expected to embed behaviours, model conduct, address poor practice, and create environments where people feel comfortable raising concerns.
 That's leadership work, not process work.

 Where things tend to get stuck is at this middle management level.
-Front-line teams want to do the right thing.
+Resident-facing teams want to do the right thing.
 Senior leaders set the direction.
 But the translation layer in between is where culture is either built or lost.

-- 3
+3

 The standard explicitly requires that residents have "meaningful opportunities to influence and scrutinise" the policy and the code of conduct.
 That's a higher bar than consultation.

-Influence asks: what matters to you, and how should that shape what we build?Residents aren't housing experts, and they're not expected to be.
+Residents aren't housing experts, and they're not expected to be.
 But they hold something no internal assessment can replicate: direct evidence of whether conduct is working, because they experience it every day.

 The organisations getting this right tend to involve residents early, not late.
 Co-designing what good conduct looks like, rather than inviting feedback on a finished document.

-- 4
+4

 Does your learning and development connect to culture outcomes - or just knowledge transfer?